Skip to main content

 Step 2 — Stop All Activity on Connected Accounts (Immediate): If you have multiple ad accounts under the same Business Manager, pause all campaigns on every connected account immediately.
 Active campaigns on sibling accounts during a disablement investigation increase the risk of cross-account contamination.
 Do not create new campaigns, do not edit existing campaigns, do not add or remove administrators.
 Any activity during an active investigation is logged and can be interpreted as an attempt to continue advertising despite the restriction.

 Step 3 — Identify the Specific Trigger (30 minutes): Using the trigger table in our common triggers section, identify which of the 12 triggers most likely caused your disablement.
 The Account Quality dashboard will cite a general policy category, but the specific trigger determines your appeal strategy.
-Check: (a) Were any ads recently rejected? (b) Did you recently change your payment method? (c) Did you log in from a new device or location? (d) Did your website undergo any changes in the past 72 hours? (e) Did you recently scale spend dramatically?
+Check: (a) Were any ads recently rejected? (b) Did you recently change your payment method? (c) Did you log in from a new device or location? (d) Did your website undergo any recent changes? (e) Did you recently scale spend dramatically?

 Step 4 — Fix the Root Cause Before Appealing (1–24 hours): This is the step most advertisers skip, and it is the primary reason appeals fail.
 Do not submit an appeal until you have fixed the underlying issue.
 If the violation was ad-related, remove or edit the offending creative.
 If it was landing-page-related, fix the landing page and wait for Meta's crawler to re-index it (you can force a re-crawl using the Facebook Sharing Debugger tool).
 If it was payment-related, resolve the payment issue and clear any outstanding balance.
 If it was an identity/security issue, enable two-factor authentication and review your login history.
 Document every corrective action you take — you will reference these in your appeal.